-7.1 The Other Funds' investment strategies are summarised in the table below.
-Full details of each investment strategy are available in the Appendices to this report.
+7.1.
+The Other Funds' investment strategies are summarised in the table below.
+Full details of each investment strategy are available in the appendices to this document.

-Funds Equities Alternative Bonds Cash Participating in

-% Investments % % Common

-Class % Investment Fund

-Other Funds

-Confiscation Funds 100 No

-Jersey Post Office Pension Fund 93 7 No
+Funds Equities % Alternative Investments Class % Bonds % Cash % Participating in Common Inv.
+Fund Other Funds Confiscation Funds Jersey Post Office Pension Fund - - - 93 100 7 No No